Zapped!: Accolades

 Aames was nominated by for the Golden Raspberry Award for Worst Actor at the 3rd Golden Raspberry Awards for his performance in Zapped!, as well as his performance in Paradise, but lost to Laurence Olivier in Inchon.

 Home media

 Zapped! was initially released on VHS, CED videodisc, and on LaserDisc by Embassy Pictures in 1983, and later reissued by MGM Home Entertainment on VHS.
 It was released on DVD on February 12, 2008.
 In June 2008, 20th Century Fox Home Entertainment issued it as a double feature with Making the Grade.

-In popular culture

-A notable edition of The Onion shows a tuxedoed Baio holding multiple Oscars, with the spoof headline "Zapped!
-Sweeps Oscars!"
-In the Family Guy episode "Meet the Quagmires" Lois mentions going to see Zapped! so she and Peter can fantasize about Scott Baio and no one would be gay.

 Sequel

-Despite negative reviews, Zapped! sold heavily on home video.
+Zapped! sold heavily on home video.
 In 1990, it was followed by a direct-to-video sequel, Zapped Again! (with only Sue Ane Langdon returning from the original cast).